This is a guide on how to choose a gaming monitor in 2023.

 But you probably want the most value for your money.

-That’s why we are here to explain things and make it a lot less complicated.
+That’s why we are here to explain things and make them a lot less complicated.

 These days most monitors can range from 20 to more than 49 inches in size.